Wiouwash State Trail: Birnamwood to Fairmorr Road

 The conjoined trails go south out of Eland after crossing Cedar Street.
 After a short distance, cyclists notice a red barn to the west featuring a large quilt pattern graphic.
 Custom-designed quilt squares are found on 360 barns in Shawano Country.
 Entitled “Susie’s Choice”, this quilt design is on Wheeler Avenue on the barn of Rich and Susan Onesti.

 Less than a mile further, the trail emerges onto Hemlock Road.
-The bike route follows Hemlock Road to the left (east), and then turns right (south) on Hummingbird Road.
-There is slightly over half a mile of road biking before the trail begins again on the left (east) side of Hummingbird Road.
+The route follows Hemlock Road left (east), and then turns right (south) on Hummingbird Road.
+There is about a half a mile of road biking before the trail begins again on the left (east) side of Hummingbird Road.
 The path then enters into a forest.
 After 350 yards, it meets Wisconsin State Highway 29.
-This highway has four-lanes and often very busy.
+This four-lane highway is very busy.
 Cyclists should use extreme caution when crossing it.

 After 0.6 mile, the trail passes under County Highway Q and enters Wittenberg.
 Washington Park is across from where the trail emerges onto Howard Street.
 It has a large playground, restrooms, covered picnic shelters, and a bandshell.
 It serves well as a trailhead.